GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The former naturally comes as a cheaper solution and scales significantly well with the amount of collected data.
 As presented in @chap:simulator, a large ecosystem of acoustic simulation environments exists.
 They are constantly improved to reach higher levels of fidelity and accuracy.
+A typical data generator for #acr("SSL") is the association of a bank of #acr("RIR") filters computed by simulation software and a set of clean speech signals from an existing corpus.
+Speech signals are then convoluted with the clean recordings to obtain simulated listened signals.
+The ground-truth source and microphone positions are known from the start, and no further labeling work is required.
-Generating a dataset from an acoustic simulator does not require any recording equipment and allows for collecting arbitrarily large amounts of data @ibarz_how_2021.
+Generating a dataset from an acoustic simulator does not require recording equipment and allows for collecting arbitrarily large amounts of data @srivastava_how_2023.
 Nonetheless, the real-world performance of networks trained on such datasets is generally lower than in simulation.
 Transferring those methods to the physical world is an important research area.
 For instance, some works such as #todo have fine-tuned their system on real-world recordings after an initial training phase on simulating data.
 Also, the simulation of moving sources remains an obstacle for simulation software.
+Publicly available acoustic datasets have been used to train or evaluate #acr("SSL") methods @cristoforetti_dirha_2014 @thiemann_multiple_2019.
+Finally, the #acr("DCASE") challenge @mesaros_decade_2024 has historically integrated a #acr("SELD") task.

 *Network architecture*

-Grumiaux et al. @grumiaux_survey_2021 discuss the various popular choices regarding the neural network architectures.
+Grumiaux et al. @grumiaux_survey_2021 discuss the various popular choices regarding neural network architectures.
-The design of the network topology is a fundamental property of deep-learning-based #acr("SSL") systems.
+The network topology design is a fundamental property of deep-learning-based #acr("SSL") systems.

 The *feed-forward neural network* is the simplest form of #acrpl("DNN")s.
-It was also the first deep neural architecture to perform #acr("SSL") @ling_direction_2011 @youssef_learning-based_2013.
+It was also the first deep neural architecture used to perform #acr("SSL") @ling_direction_2011 @youssef_learning-based_2013.
 These networks typically map preprocessed spatial audio features, such as #acr("IPD"), #acr("ILD") or #acr("GCC") @xiao_learning-based_2015, to the #acr("DoA") of a sound source.
-Their simplicity and efficiency make feed-forward neural networks suitable for single-source localization in controlled environments.
+Their simplicity and efficiency make them suitable for single-source localization in controlled environments.
 However, their lack of temporal modeling capabilities limits their performance in dynamic scenarios or multi-source settings.

 *Convolutional neural networks* have also been employed widely for #acr("SSL").